 His fur color is jet black, as black as the Boötes void.

-Spatia Catus' metabolism has been genetically tweaked so it can produce arginine and taurine, unlike conventional cats.
+Spatia Catus' metabolism has been genetically tweaked so it can produce arginine and taurine, unlike conventional cats who need those in their diet.
 Like ordinary cats Spatia Catus favor a high-protein diet (obligate carnivore), which makes it a challenge to use closed ecological life support systems (they can't live on algae).
 This makes their feces malodorous, hence the aphorism "mean as cat-poop."
 I'm sure they get real tired of eating compressed bug bars, and at space stations tend to spend more than they should for restaurant meals of real meat.
 There is also a remarkable absence of rats around any place a Spatia Catus is bunking.
 The rats that are too stupid to flee at the merest whiff of cat scent will quickly become a midnight snack.

 Spatia Catus is hypersensitive to spoiled and rotted food.
 They can detect the odor long before it becomes strong enough to be smelled by a human.
 This gives them a reputation for being finicky eaters.

 As with standard cats, they have excellent night vision and can see at only one-sixth the light level required for humans.
-And poor color vision, they have difficulty distinguishing between red and green.
+And poor color vision, they have difficulty distinguishing between red and green (which can make it difficult to use some spacecraft controls and computer user interfaces).
 They can hear higher-pitched sounds than either dogs or humans, detecting frequencies from 55 Hz to 79,000 Hz, a range of 10.5 octaves.
 This includes ultrasound.
 The hearing is very sensitive being most acute in the range of 500 Hz to 32 kHz.
 The mobile ears enhance the ability to detect a sound's location.
 They also have a sense of smell about twice as sensitive as human.
 Sense of taste is poor, fewer taste buds and they cannot taste sweet things at all.

 As with standard cats, they are sensitive to environmental poisons, because their livers are less effective at some forms of detoxification than are humans.
 This also includes many medications.
 Some standard human drugs are quite poisonous to Spatia Catus.
 As is chocolate, poor kitty.

 RocketCat has been highly trained to detect, track, hunt down, and sanction with extreme prejudice Riggers.
 He has carefully honed detective skills, is a dead shot with most firearms, and is a master of a peculiar martial art called "Cat-Fu".
 As most cats RocketCat has inate skills with acrobatics and parkour.
-He has also been trained in microgravity hand-to-hand combat.
+He has also been trained in microgravity hand-to-hand combat, where the tail gives him a distinct advantage.
+The tail can be used to change the body's orientation while in free fall, Terran cats use this to ensure they land on their feet.

 RocketCat's odd hobby is astronautics and spacecraft design.
 As you already know from reading his comments scattered through this website, along with the knowledge that he does not suffer fools gladly and is quite sarcastic.
-His favorite games are Homeworlds and Ogre.
+His favorite games are Homeworlds, Ogre, and High Frontier.

 He travels in a small torchship with a freaking nuclear salt water engine that don't need no steenking Hohman orbits.
 It also don't need no steenking stealth, you can track a continuously detonating atomic drive from as far away as Proxima Centauri.
 The spacecraft was constructed at Winchell-Chung Astronautical Industries, of course.
 He humorously named his ship the Polaris.
 It has a delta-V of 200 km/s, carries a crew of five hulking RatBot enforcers and is armed with a Casaba Howitzer.
 Said howitzer has six rounds, each of which can skewer a spacecraft the long way with a spear of nuclear flame.
 Yes, the astromilitary is not very happy about this being in civilian hands.
 The ship's armor has a foil-thin core that RocketCat is evasive about, but I suspect it is steel made with muon-iron (roughly 207 times as strong as conventional steel).